All Episodes

 It doesn't stop.

-And when you start getting into arguments, this is a risk I ran.
+And when you start getting in arguments, this is the risk I ran.

 I think I survived in this case.

-When you start and you start an argument with an idiot, it's almost a lose-lose situation because after a short while, people listening won't be able to tell a difference.
+When you start an argument with an idiot, it's almost a lose-lose situation because after a short while, people listening won't be able to tell a difference.

-One of the uh gentlemen that uh I accompanied on my trip to Afghanistan a year ago, February was the name of Andrew Natios.
+One of the gentlemen that I accompanied on my trip to Afghanistan a year ago, February, was by the name of Andrew Natsios.

-Uh Andrew Natios was the administrator for the U.S. Agency for International Development.
+Andrew Natsios was the administrator for the U.S. Agency for International Development.

-Uh he has since left U.S. aid and is uh now teaching, I believe, at Georgetown.
+He has since left U.S. aid and is now teaching, I believe, at Georgetown.

-But I had a lot of uh in-depth discussions with him uh about Afghanistan, the Taliban search for bin Laden and the U.S. efforts to establish a functioning economy in that country.
+I had a lot of in-depth discussions with him about Afghanistan, the Taliban, the search for bin Laden, and the U.S. efforts to establish a functioning economy in that country.

-But the theory is that, and it's been borne out here in Somalia again, that uh Al Qaeda will take over stateless regimes, stateless nations.
+But the theory is that, and it's been borne out here in Somalia again, that al-Qaeda will take over stateless regimes, stateless nations.

-For those of you who wonder why, I believe it uh he's been there.
+For those of you who wonder why, I believe it he's been there.

-I hope this qualifies a member of the U.S. government who went to North Korea, and here just some highlights from his testimony before the uh uh Senate foreign relations committee.
+I hope this qualifies a member of the U.S. government to went to North Korea.

 Mr. Chairman, life in North Korea today is less free and less humane than life in any other country now or in modern time.